Undoubtedly, your to-do list has been a valuable tool for your productivity.

 So, rather than skipping breaks, schedule breaks within your working hours.

 This could be from 30 minutes to 1hr.

 The time allotted for a break is dependent on you.

-This allows me time to eat, unwind, and maybe attend to any messages or other random tasks that surfaced while I was working.
+This allows me time to eat, unwind, and maybe attend to any messages or other random tasks that surfaced while working.

-If your place of work doesn’t have break time, get yourself that break.
+If your place of work doesn’t have break time, get that break.

 You will focus more and even have better output.

 That’s my story.
-After the break, I come fresh with great enthusiasm.
+After the break, I’m fresh with great enthusiasm.